juliensees/Google-cybersecurity-certificate-notes/module-7.md

         print(asset)

     ### CTRL-C or CTRL-Z will exit an infinite loop!!
 Might need to be done when running a service that constantly processes data

+# Introduction to Functions

+- Function - a set of code that can be reused in a program
+ 		- Built-in functions - exist within python and can be called directly (like the print function)
+   		- user-defined functions - ones that programmers design for their specific needs

+  - "def" - placed before a function name to DEFINE a function

+	      		# Define a function
+   	   		def greet_employee():
+      				print("Welcome!
+You're logged in.")

+ 			# Call a function
+  			greet_employee()

+    	-	Welcome!
+You're logged in.

+    - "+" operator can combine two strings together into larger lists or data

+    - 			def list_to_string():          # no indentation — function definition
+    				sum_variable = ""          # 1 indent — inside function
+    				for i in ["a", "b", "c"]: # 1 indent — still inside function
+        				sum_variable += i     # 2 indents — inside the loop
+        				print(sum_variable)   # 2 indents — prints every iteration (inside loop)
+    				print("Done")             # 1 indent — inside function, but outside loop